-When looking to buy LED tape there are various wattage’s, brightness’s and specifications to choose from, but what is the difference between the 12V and 24V LED tape and which should you go for?
+When looking to buy LED tape, you’ll find there’s a range of wattages, specifications and brightness to choose from.
+But what are the differences between 12v LED lights and 24v LED lights?
+And which should you go for?

-Here at InStyle LED all our products are commercial grade using premium components and we have been designing the LED tape for over 8 years to create the best specification led tape.
-Therefore if you buy LED tape from InStyle LED that is either 12V or 24V that means that it is perfect for that LED tape to give optimum output and long life.
+Here at InStyle LED, all our products are commercial grade – manufactured using premium components – and we have over 8 years of experience designing and constructing high-specification LED tape lights.
+So if you buy your LED tape from InStyle – whether you’ve chosen 12V LED lights or 24V LED lights – you’ll know they are built to the perfect voltage, to give you optimum output and long life.

-Many cheap alternative suppliers do not manage the resistors on the LED tape correctly or do not manage the correct voltage per individual type LED tape.
-This can greatly affect the life of the LED’s and can also lead to voltage drop from the start to the finish of the LED tape reel.
+Many cheap alternative suppliers do not manage the resistors on their LED tape correctly, or don’t set the correct voltage for each type of LED tape.
+This can greatly affect the life of the LEDs, and can also lead to voltage drop along the length of a cheap LED tape reel.

-For the 14.4W and 19.2W LED tapes this need to be 24V.
-This is because 24V Carry’s the current better and will give full brightness across the LED tape up to approx 6 metres.
-Again these are supplied in standard 5m reels but we can supply them to the nearest cut point.
-For the 14.4W LED tape the cut points are every 100mm.
-For the 19.2W the cut points are every 50mm.
+Any 14.4W or 19.2W LED tape needs to run at 24V.
+This is because the higher voltage will carry the current better, which is required to produce full brightness across the LED tape up to approx 6 metres.
+Again, these tapes are supplied in standard 5m reels but we can supply them pre-cut to the nearest cut-point.
+Cut-points on 14.4W 24V LED lights are every 100mm; the 19.2W tapes cut-points are every 50mm.

-The RGB 14.4W is supplied in 24V to carry the current better for the higher power.
+The RGB 14.4W is supplied in a 24V LED strip to carry the current better for the higher power.
 Again these come in 5M reels as standard and voltage drop is noticeable after approx 6 meters.